 The Bituminous Mixtures Laboratory (BML) specializes in the research of asphalt pavement mixtures.
 This laboratory supports the Federal Highway Administration's (FHWA’s) efforts to develop, evaluate, and improve materials, mixture design technology, and performance-based tests for asphalt paving mixtures.
 The Laboratory's activities are aimed at extending the life and improving the performance of asphalt pavement, reducing vehicle wear and tear, and shortening construction delays.

-The BML conducts research in areas related to asphaltic materials for highway applications including aggregates, bituminous mixtures, and recycled/reclaimed materials such as recycled asphalt pavement (RAP) and reclaimed asphalt shingles (RAS) and ground tire rubber (GTR).
-The laboratory includes equipment for generation and characterization of lab produced mixes simulating hot and warm mix asphalt mixture production and to simulate long-term pavement performance.
+The BML conducts research in areas related to asphaltic materials for highway applications including aggregates, bituminous mixtures, and recycled/reclaimed materials such as reclaimed asphalt pavement (RAP) and reclaimed asphalt shingles (RAS) and ground tire rubber (GTR).
+The laboratory includes equipment for generation and characterization of laboratory-produced mixes simulating hot and warm mix asphalt mixture production and to simulate long-term pavement performance. the laboratory is also equipped to characterize field core specimens through a variety of innovative testing procedures.

 Recent Accomplishments and Contributions